microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-downgradejustification.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents user input on why downgrade was performed.
-Downgrade justification might be required based on label policy configuration in Office Security and Compliance Center.
+Represents the user input on why downgrade was performed.
+The downgrade justification might be required based on the label policy configuration in Office Security and Compliance Center.

 ## Properties
 | Property             | Type    | Description                                                                                          |